 After centralization, leveling and orientation is done, the point to be located is seen through the alidade.

 The degree of accuracy to be achieved in plane tabling depends on the character of the survey, the quality of the instrument, the system adopted, and the degree to which accuracy is deliberately sacrificed for speed.

 The various sources of errors may be classified as follows:

 When the difference in height between observed points is greater, the effect of non-horizontality of the board is more severe.

-Telescopic alidade is better than plain alidade because in the case of telescopic alidade, the line of sight is fixed.
+- A telescopic alidade is better than a plain alidade because, in the case of the telescopic alidade, the line of sight is fixed.

 To avoid such errors, orientation needs to be checked so far as possible, by sighting distant prominent objects already plotted.

 The table may be disturbed between any two sites due to the observer’s negligence, resulting in disturbances of orientation.

 To reduce the possibility of such movement, the clamp must be applied firmly.